by Tracy Johnson

 Fortunately, everyone can learn how to be funnier.
 And, fortunately for some, a funny show does not depend on individuals with funny lines.
 You can have a funny show by creating funny situations.

 If you need more funny on the show, you can import it.
 There are a couple of great features that will work for most stations.
-Check out The Phone Jibba, a daily prank call feature and Ask Alexa, also a daily interactive feature.
+Check out some of the funny daily features “in a box” offered by Radio Jet Pack here.

 To experience true, sustainable ratings gains, focus on what causes tune in.
 Lock in on these six causes of tune in, and you’ll be amazed to see quarter hours soar.